 Since then consumers have been typing in searches and getting results back – Google is the World’s largest AI.

 Every year search engine algorithms get more sophisticated.
-If you do not have an expert on your marketing team who understands how organic search works, the chances of your site continuing to be found by people looking for what you offer is slim – Get an SEO Audit to see how your site is doing.
+If you do not have an SEO expert in Los Angeles who understands how organic search works, the chances of your site continuing to be found by people looking for what you offer is slim – Get an SEO Audit to see how your site is doing.

 Once you finish this step, it will be easy to focus and start creating a stronger online presence.